 At lunch times children are encouraged to practise skills such as the importance of manners and how to use appropriate infant-sized cutlery correctly.

 Our Early years is also where they will learn Personal, Social, Health Education (PSHE) which looks at friendship, healthy living, safety, personal and emotional development and physical development, as well as respect for one self, others and the world around them.
-This will continue to be part of the learning process throughout their KABS education, right up until Secondary School.
+This will continue to be part of the learning process throughout their SABS education, right up until Secondary School.